mikedesu/raylib-rpg-c/src/PLAN.md

 ## Immediate New Feature Development

 - Interactions with non-aggressive entities
   - NPCs
     - Talking / dialog boxes
   - PROPS
     - Some descriptor / dialog box with information about the prop
       - "This is a dirty mop!" etc
+  - Decide on a primary "interact" keypress
+    - KEY_O is for "open"
+    - KEY_PERIOD is for up/downstairs
+    - KEY_A is for "attack"
+    - KEY_S is for pickup item
+    - etc

 ## Current State